CompBio-at-Berkeley-Projects/Fa25-Project6-AD-Transcriptomics/README.md

 - The Religious Orders Study and Memory and Aging Project (ROSMAP)
 - The ssREAD database team
 - Multiple AD research consortia

-We're standing on the shoulders of giants who made their data publicly available.
-Let's make the most of it!

----

-**Last Updated:** October 28, 2025
-**Project Status:** Week 2 - Data Integration Phase